bulk-dqm/bulk-data-export-client/README.md

 ## Configuration

 Configuration options can be set using a configuration file and/or specifying option values via the CLI.
-When running the client, the configuration options are read as folllows:
+When running the client, the configuration options are read as follows:
 1. Each configuration option takes on a default value, set by the default configuration file `config/defaults.js`.
 2. If a custom configuration file is specified via the `--config` CLI flag, all configuration options specified in the file will overwrite the default values.
 3. Any CLI parameters that are specified will overwrite the configuration option values set either by the default file or the custom configuration file.
 Therefore, CLI flags take precedent over all other methods.